lebnxyz/lebmap/README.md

 i.e. wrote in a response that wasn't one of the multiple-choice answers.)

 ## Comments
+I procrastinated a lil bit and stretched out less than a month's worth of work over, like, 3/4 of a year from start to finish.
-I finished the important functionality on 5/7/2020, which makes 9 months from start to end going by calendar dates, but git history reveals that I actually only made commits on 24 separate days during that time.
-So that's procrastination for you.
-(There's still a bit more that I can do, though.
-For example, the map was apparently intended to be used for tracking voting, so it treats Beirut as three separate parts -- that isn't useful here, and it somewhat messes up the way Beirut's pin(s) look(s) when it or its region is selected.
+But at least we did eventually finish!
+(That is, I finished the important functionality on 5/7/2020, which makes 9 months from start to end going by calendar dates, but git history reveals that I actually only made commits on 24 separate days during that time.)

+There's still a bit more that I can do, anyway.
+For example, the Lebanon map data I used was apparently specifically intended for tracking voting, so it treats Beirut as three separate parts -- that isn't useful here, and it slightly messes up the way Beirut's pin(s) look(s) when it or its region is selected.
 I could also try implementing the "Answers" tab, which would show specific respondents and their statistics and answer choices.
-But the really necessary stuff is all done!)
+But the really necessary stuff is all in place, which I'm happy about.

-I'm also kind of miffed that I published the survey before I actually knew enough about Lebanese to ask half of these questions.
+OOTH, I'm a bit sad that I published the survey before I actually knew enough about Lebanese to ask half of these questions.
-A lot of them are based on shaky understandings of phonology or regional morphological variation and could have yielded some way-more-useful insights had they been asked properly.
+A lot of them are based on shaky understandings of phonology or regional morphological variation and could have yielded some way-more-useful insights had I waited to ask them until I'd learned a bit more.
 Oh well.
-This project is a precursor to and building-block for the remainder of @lebnxyz, which will include a comprehensive online dictionary hooked into a (hopefully better) survey.
+This project is a precursor to and building-block for the remainder of [@lebnxyz](https://github.com/lebnxyz), which will include a comprehensive online dictionary hooked into a (hopefully better) survey.

 Also!
 Some of the code is hot garbage, especially the parts relating to the query functionality.
-Pardon :)
+Pardon me there :)

 ## Build info
 I really wanted to love [Parcel](https://parceljs.org), but (as of release 1.12.3) it just isn't mature enough yet to be reliable.